-- Some marketing channels are consistent, but are extremely time consuming to dial in.
+- Some marketing channels are consistent but are extremely time-consuming to dial in.
 AdWords, for example, can produce consistent results for your brand, yes.
-However, it takes quite a while to master and earn specific placement.
+However, it takes quite a while to master and earn a specific placement.
 It's both a science and an art that requires a significant time investment and dedicated focus.

 To start, build a long term Social Media marketing strategy instead of relying on short term tactics

 Let's be clear.
 Both short term and long term tactics have their place in your strategy.
 But if you want to gain results that will help your business grow in the long run, you should be thinking primarily about the long term.
 A well-thought-out —and equally well-executed —social media campaign is bound to yield results.
 This likely includes an increase in brand awareness and lead production, not to mention site traffic months and even years down the road.
 Admittedly, attracting consumers can be difficult.
 But keeping them should be your main goal, and there is no overnight success in that realm.
 It's a marathon, not a sprint.

 For starters, when planning your social ads, create a quarterly goal and then reverse engineer your schedule.
 See exactly how many ads, pieces of content, and budget you will need to execute your plan.
 Monitor your data daily, and update your statistics accordingly.
 Data is paramount to establishing your marketing stride.
 You need to know what's working and what's not.
 Keep in mind, failure is a good thing if you learn something from it.

 At the end of a quarter period (Q1, Q2, etc.), revise your strategy and execution.
 Get feedback from your staff and consumers so you can start the new quarter a bit more experienced, and a whole lot wiser.
 By year-end, you should see a substantial improvement in the results of your social ads.

 Also, choose your primary social media platform carefully